 Interfaces

 Another example is first creating a simple user interface, then a subsequent story that makes the user interface fancier.
-For example, the first version of a screen doesn’t support drag and drop, and that’s represented by the first story.
-The second story adds the drag and drop functionality.
+The first version of a screen might not support drag and drop functionality in the first story.
+The second story adds the drag-and-drop functionality.

 Data